Peeragogy/Peeragogy.github.io/ALL.md

 ### ▶ Heartbeat

-Identifying and fostering new and new working groups is a task that can help make the community more robust.
-This is the temporal dimension of spin off projects described in .
+Identifying and fostering new **Heartbeats** and new working groups is a task that can help make the community more robust.
+This is the temporal dimension of spin off projects described in **Use or Make**.

 ### ▶ Creating a guide

 Working with our shepherd at PLoP to improve this paper!

 ### ▶ Newcomer